 - Take a sand bath at Beppu Beach

-- Visit the Oita Art Museum – which is home to a collection of modern and contemporary art
+- Visit the Oita Art Museum – home to a collection of modern and contemporary art

 - Visit Mount Tsurumi by ropeway and go hiking